sage-code/maj/script.md

 ## Writing direction

 To write a Maj letter correctly you must start with correct position.
 Some letters have loops and some have full stops with returns.
 The return is back over the line, or slightly off forming a sharp angle.
 Never lift your pen until you finish the letter.
-If you must lift your pen you have started from the wrong starting point.

 <img src="demo/maj-script-28.png" alt="Maj Script" width="600"></img>